How to Build Trust With Your Online Audience

 After all, you have to pay your dues.

-You’re an expert blogger and you want to teach others to blog?
-Why should they follow your advice and not the advice of 500 other ‘experts’ out there?
+You’re a professional blogger and you want to share your blogging wisdom?
+Why should they follow your advice and not the advice of 2,500 other ‘experts’ out there?

 How can you truly connect with your readers in the midst of so much competition?

-Yet forums like Quora and others exist because people still are looking for an answer that is dedicated solely to them.
+Forums like Quora and others exist because people are still looking for an answer that is dedicated solely for them.
+Not just a run in the mill generic response.

-In a personal relationship you want to be heard by your partner.
-And ‘seen’ and understood, hopefully by the other.
+In a personal relationship we want to be heard, ‘seen’ and understood by our partners, yes?
 Not just superficially.
-And the same is true in business.
+And the same is true in business relationships.

 - In this blog post, I am going to answer the questions on your mind: “Why am I not making money online” and “Why isn’t my website converting?”

-- The reason they are not making money or conversions is because they have fundamentally misunderstood how making money online works.
+- The reason you are not making money or conversions is because you have fundamentally misunderstood how making money online works.

-- I am going to teach you what that misunderstanding is, and tell you what tools you should use to fix it.
+- I am going to teach you what that misunderstanding and disconnect is, and tell you what tools and ideas you can use to fix it.

 You Need to Build a Real Relationship with your Readership